-Certainly you would never guess the degree of notoriety bestowed upon this plain, oppressively ordinary structure.
-In June of 1912 Josiah Moore, his wife Sarah and their four children were resident there.
-In viewing the photos of the time they look like any other early 20th century, middle class, mid-western family.
-Josiah was a prominent and well thought of local businessman, Sarah a devoted and loving mother to their 4 children who was very active with the local Presbyterian Church.
-There was not much of anything in their history that would have foreshadowed the gruesome and horrible fate that came upon them on June 10th of 1912.
+Josiah was a prominent and well thought of local businessman, Sarah a devoted and loving mother to their 4 children.
+She was very active with the local Presbyterian Church.
+There was not much of anything in their history that would have foreshadowed the gruesome and horrible fate that came upon them on June 10,1912.

 On the morning of the 10th, a neighbor, Mary Peckham, noticed that Sarah was not out and about doing her usual chores, as she normally did like clockwork.